Health insurance coverage in the United States: Coverage trends under President Trump

 Gains in healthcare coverage under President Obama began to reverse under President Trump.
 The CDC reported that the number of uninsured rose from 28.2 million in 2016 (the last year of the Obama Administration) to 32.8 million in 2019, an increase of 4.6 million or 16%.

 The Commonwealth Fund estimated in May 2018 that the number of uninsured increased by 4 million from early 2016 to early 2018.
 The rate of those uninsured increased from 12.7% in 2016 to 15.5%.
 This was due to two factors: 1) Not addressing specific weaknesses in the ACA; and 2) Actions by the Trump administration that exacerbated those weaknesses.
+Further estimates by the Commonwealth Fund suggest that the partial repeals enacted by HR-1 could result in "30 million to 32 million more people without insurance, with 13 million losing Medicaid and 18 million losing nongroup coverage".
 The impact was greater among lower-income adults, who had a higher uninsured rate than higher-income adults.
 Regionally, the South and West had higher uninsured rates than the North and East.
 Further, those 18 states that have not expanded Medicaid had a higher uninsured rate than those that did.

 Approximately 5.4 million Americans lost their health insurance from February to May 2020 after losing their jobs during the COVID-19 recession.
 The Independent reported that Families USA report "found that the spike in uninsured Americans – adding to an estimated 84 million people who are already uninsured or underinsured – is 39 per cent higher than any previous annual increase, including the most recent surge at the height of the recession between 2008 and 2009 when nearly 4 million non-elderly Americans lost insurance."